 “Semen has a higher pH and its own molecular components, which react with the bacteria in the vagina,” says Dr. Gersh.
 So if ejaculate has come into contact with your vagina, you may notice a subtle shift in smell.

 Dr. Streicher adds that the odor may actually smell a bit like fish.
 “For women who notice a funky odor after sex, I recommend an over the counter gel called Rephresh that helps to normalize your pH, but only if a patient tells me this is something they're noticing consistently.”
-Otherwise, she says the odor should go away within a few hours or after a shower.
+Otherwise, she says the odor should go away within a few hours or after a shower where you wash your vagina with lukewarm water.
 If you think you might benefit from a pH-balancing product, seek advice from your health-care provider.

 5. A musky smell during/after exercise is normal